Last Updated: 1/5/2019 | January 5th, 2019

 Washington D.C. is a place I’ve been to many times throughout the years.
-I love the city: there are people from all over the world, there’s a ton of things to see an do, incredible bars, natural attractions, diversity, and world-class restaurants.
-Yet there’s one really big downside to the city: cost.
+I love the city: there are people from all over the world, there’s a ton of things to see and do, incredible bars, natural attractions, diversity, and world-class restaurants.

-With all those free-spending politicians, lobbyists, and diplomats floating around the city driving up prices, costs here are pretty high.
+Washington D.C. is not a cheap city.
+With all those free-spending politicians, lobbyists, and diplomats floating around driving up prices, costs here are high.
 Meals, hotels, transportation, parking—they all add up to a lot of money.

 Luckily, there are many great free things to do in the city for the budget traveler.
 Thanks to all the national monuments, parks, and festivals in the city, you can find a lot of free things to do in Washington D.C.